roeszler/toptails/README.md

 ![Bet Type Area](assets/images/betTypeActive.webp)

-* This follws an 'on mouse click' user interaction.
+* This follows an 'on mouse click' user interaction.
 * The user action enlarges the button, changes the color of the text and background and internal icon from two coin stacks to a double check symbol, subtley rewarding the user for their interaction.
 * The state remains active until the user either clicks on another bet choice button or the overall game is ended / won.
-  * This remain active state has been coded to allow improved user interaction and automation, promting game flow when repeating the spin function.
+  * This remain active state has been coded to allow improved user interaction and automation, promoting game flow when repeating the spin function.
 * An active status also `enables` the spin button to change from a disabled state to a 'clickable' enabled state, promoting the game to continue.

 #### Spin Button
-A close look at the game area from the words 'Bet Amount' to the 'Spin' button, you will see a gradual increase in the font size, boldness and bright coloring.
+A close look at the game area from the words 'Bet Amount' to the 'Spin' button, you will see a gradual increase in the font size, boldness and bright colouring.
 This 'pyramidal styling' has been deliberate, with the intention to draw the eye and lead the user intuitively to the object of the game... to spin the button.

 ![The Spin Pyramid](assets/images/spinPyramid.webp)

 * As mentioned above, the spin button is enabled only when a bet choice has been made
-* The spin button enabled state is bright, exellent contrast and in recognisably Australian colors.
+* The spin button enabled state is bright, excellent contrast and in recognisably Australian colours.
 * The button width takes up 50% of the desktop / tablet area to 95% width on mobile devices.
-* The position at the lower 3/4 sectiom of the screen is intended to promote ease pf gameplay, particularly on mobile devices with thumb interation.
+* The position at the lower 3/4 section of the screen is intended to promote ease pf gameplay, particularly on mobile devices with thumb interaction.

 #### Score & Bank Balance Area
 ![The Spin Pyramid](assets/images/scoreBankArea.webp)

 * The values in this area change with user bet amount interaction, game wins and losses.
-* The colors chosen (red for Kev, green for the User) are to further promote a sense of what the user want's to occur (an increase in green) and avoid what they don't want to occur (an increase in red).
+* The colours chosen (red for Kev, green for the User) are to further promote a sense of what the user want's to occur (an increase in green) and avoid what they don't want to occur (an increase in red).
 * The icon imagery has been selected to further conveys meaning of what each score relates; cash register for computer taking the points and a piggy bank for the user banking the points.
 * Text format selected to convey a sense of accounting and/or recording of official numerical data.
-* The layout of this area also provides a quick reference and reinforcement to the objectiveof the game; get to 500 points before Kev the Koala does!
+* The layout of this area also provides a quick reference and reinforcement to the objective of the game; get to 500 points before Kev the Koala does!

 #### Footer
 ![Footer](assets/images/footer.webp)